gunjalrushabh/MVC-DOTNET-7-APP/Readme.md

-#### MVC APP DOTNET 7 CRUD OPERATION
+# MVC APP DOTNET 7 CRUD OPERATION
 ## VS CODE IDE

 ## How To Start : I will Make it Simpler and Easy to Understand
-# WE need Folder Perfect Folder Structure So we can in future we can Add DATA easily
+# WE need Perfect Folder Structure So we can in future we can Add DATA easily
-#Loosly Coupled Highly Cohesive Archetecture
+#Loose Coupling and High cohessive Principle
 <p> mkdir college <br>
 cd college <br>
 college> dotnet new sln -> college.sln <br> <br>